 If you decide to stay overnight (recommended if you really want to explore the town or spend time in the archipelago), there are a lot of Porvoo lodging options available.

-You can also check on Airbnb options if you prefer a room or apartment.
+You can also check on Vrbo options if you prefer an apartment.

 Find More Information on Visiting Porvoo?